-Do you know the valid reasons for having a fast loading website?
+Do you know the valid reasons for having a fast-loading website?

 Let’s come to the point now!

-How to make my WordPress site load faster – it’s a million dollar question!
+How to make my WordPress site load faster – it’s a million-dollar question!

 Because the page load speed of the WP site gets reduced when the third-party resources are added.
 Moreover, there are several other reasons for the slow site performance.

-Thus, the users like you want to make their website load under seconds and get high rank in Google search results.
+Thus, the users like you want to make their website load under seconds and get a high rank in Google search results.

 I have seen a few of them switching over to the fast loading WordPress theme but missing to work on the basic WordPress speed optimization.

-Getting a lightning fast template is good, but they should understand that the server response time is one of the significant factors for how the search engines rank your website.
+Getting a lightning-fast template is good, but they should understand that the server response time is one of the significant factors for how the search engines rank your website.

-Therefore, I took a nice opportunity to talk about the importance of reducing the server response time and how to do it!
+Therefore, I took a nice opportunity to talk about the importance of reducing server response time and how to do it!

-If you already know, what is server response time and benefits of improving it, then you may skip the essential details and jump into the factors that can minimize the WordPress server response time.
+If you already know, what is server response time and the benefits of improving it, then you may skip the essential details and jump into the factors that can minimize the WordPress server response time.